syntasso/kratix-docs/docs/_partials/_writing-a-promise.md

   alt="Kratix logo"
 />

-1. `xaasCrd`: the CRD that an application developer uses to request an instance of the Kratix Promise from the platform cluster.
+1. `xaasCrd`: the CRD that an application developer uses to request an instance of the Kratix Promise from the Platform Cluster.
-1. `workerClusterResources`: a collection of Kubernetes resources that enable the creation of an instance and will be pre-installed in the worker clusters.
+1. `workerClusterResources`: a collection of Kubernetes resources that enable the creation of an instance and will be pre-installed in the Worker Clusters.
-1. `xaasRequestPipeline`: an ordered list of docker containers that result in the creation an instance of the promised service on a worker cluster.
+1. `xaasRequestPipeline`: an ordered list of docker containers that result in the creation an instance of the promised service on a Worker Cluster.

 ## Recap: basics of getting a promised instance to your users